michaelkornblum/armory/README.md

 At this time, it is not yet complete.
 I still have to do the following:

--   create a modal dialogue box for adding, editing and deleting entries.
+-   create a modal dialogue box for adding and deleting entries.

 -   add notes to item listing